taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Go Cookbook: Expert Solutions for Commonly Needed Go Tasks (2023) by Sau Sheong Chang
 - Mastering Go: Leverage Go's expertise for advanced utilities, empowering you to develop professional software (4th, 2024) by Mihalis Tsoukalos
 - Go for DevOps: Learn how to use the Go language to automate servers, the cloud, Kubernetes, GitHub, Packer, and Terraform (2022) by John Doak (Author), David Justice
+- System Programming Essentials with Go: System calls, networking, efficiency, and security practices with practical projects in Golang (2024) by Alex Rios
+- Network Programming with Go: Code Secure and Reliable Network Services from Scratch (2021) by Adam Woodbeck
 - CLI
   - Powerful Command-Line Applications in Go: Build Fast and Maintainable Tools (2021) by Ricardo Gerardi
   - Building Modern CLI Applications in Go: Develop next-level CLIs to improve user experience, increase platform usage, and maximize production (2023) by Marian Montagnino